 The most obvious similarity between the Foxhound and the Beagle is their appearance.
 It’s easy to see they both come from hunting heritage.
 Both dogs have short, straight hair that comes in similar colors and patterns.
 These patterns feature colors of white, black, tan, brown, and red shades, and they are very low maintenance in terms of grooming and dander.
 Both are considered hounds, similar to the Dachshund.

-The main difference between a Foxhound and Beagle physically is their size.
+The main physical difference of the Beagle vs. Foxhound is their size.
 While their fur color is very similar, the Foxhound is much bigger than the Beagle.
 A Beagle will grow to be about 13 to 15 inches tall, while a Foxhound can be as tall as 21 to 25 inches.
 In the same way, a Beagle will weigh just 20 to 30 pounds, while a Foxhound can be as large as 60 to 70 pounds.

 There are two sizes, or categories, of Beagle.
 The most common is the larger Beagle.
-Sometimes these are referred to as the Pocket Beagle.
-These guys measure 13 inches and under, and weigh less than 20 pounds.
+The smaller type is referred to as the Pocket Beagle.
+These guys measure 7-13 inches and weigh 7-15 pounds.
 Making these guys even smaller than the Foxhound.
 So, if the size is limited in your home, the Beagle is the better option for you.

 Overall, both of these breeds tend to be very friendly.
 They behave well around families, kids, and other pets.
 Even though they are both known to be stubborn with a lack of patience and focus, they are affectionate and loving animals.
 Making them both ideal for most family settings.
 They just need the right family.

 Foxhounds tend to be more independent and a little warier of strangers, though they are not aggressive.
 They may not be as cuddly and affectionate as Beagles, but they are willing to please their masters.
-Ultimately, neither of these dogs would make good guard dogs.
+Ultimately, neither of these dogs makes good guard dogs.

-A Beagle’s energy level ranges more in the medium range, which makes it more suited for apartment living than a Foxhound.
+A Beagle’s energy level ranges more in the medium range, which makes the breed more suited for apartment living than a Foxhound.
 These dogs are very adaptable and will adjust better to their environment.
-They would do just fine with plenty of walks or a moderately-sized yard with a fence.
+They would do just fine with plenty of walks or a moderately sized yard with a fence.
 45 minutes or so will be plenty for the Beagle, making him better suited to the average working family.

 Though they have their differences, it’s clear that both Foxhounds and Beagles are incredibly intelligent.
 Since they are used in hunting, they have to be very trainable.
 They have excellent senses and are very loyal to their masters.
 However, both breeds tend to have traits of stubbornness and impatience, and they are very independent.
 They are not likely to be shadows to their owners, but they also are not known to be dominant.